 Most consecutive toss losses by an individual captain in men's ODIs, full list

-India captain Rohit Sharma has now lost his ninth ODI toss in a row, meaning he continues to close in on the all-time record for consecutive ODI tosses lost by a single captain.
-The record currently belongs to Brian Lara, with 12 in a row.
+India captain Rohit Sharma has now lost his 12th ODI toss in a row, equalling the all-time record for the most tosses lost in a row in an ODI by a captain.
+He shared the record with Brian Lara.

 Name | Consecutive tosses lost | From | To |